1.0: Editor overview

 While creating your Grid configurations, your main workspace will utilize the following panels:

-- Pages tabs - shows the active Page of the Grid module, chaning Page reloads config from Grid;
+- Pages tabs - shows the active Page of your Grid setup, changing the Page reloads config from Grid;

 - Actions - the basic building blocks of Grid profiles, which can be configured under each Event.